GIScience/climate-action-traffic-emissions/resources/methodology.md

 ### Model development

 In the first step, we derive the average daily traffic volume (ADTV) for every combination of OpenStreetMap (OSM) road type and number of lanes in Berlin, Germany.
-To this end, we first obtain the road network of Berlin from OSM, including the attributes `road type` (OSM tag “highway”) and `number of lanes` (OSM tag “lanes”).
+To this end, we first obtain the road network of Berlin from OSM, including the attributes **Road type** and **Number of lanes**.
 Next, we join the ADTV of Berlin from 2019 to the road network.
 Next, the Berlin road network is split into a training and testing set (50:50).
 For the training set, the ADTV is calculated for each combination of highway type and number of lanes.
 These ADTVs are then assigned to all OSM road segments based on their highway type and number of lanes.
 To validate the accuracy, the assigned ADTVs are compared to the observed ADTVs in the testing set.

 ### Apply estimation to selected area

 In the second step, the ADTVs that have been derived for each combination of OSM road type and number of lanes in Berlin are assigned to the OSM road network in the selected area based on their highway type and number of lanes.
 The assigned ADTVs are scaled by the population density and the road length per capita in the selected area.
 This is based on the assumption that traffic volume increases with population density and decreases with road length per capita.
 The information on the population density is taken from the population grid of the Global Human Settlement Layer.

 ## Traffic emission estimation